zhangzhics/CITS5503_Sem2/README.md

-* When starting to use AWS in Lab 1, students should use their student numbers to look up their corresponding AWS regions in the [provided region table in Lab 1](Lab1IntroSetup.md#id-3-configure-aws), and allocate their AWS resources based on their region names.
+* When starting to use AWS in Lab 1, students should use their student numbers to look up their corresponding AWS regions in the [provided region table in Lab 1](Lab1IntroSetup.md#id-3-configure-aws), and allocate their AWS resources based on their correct region names.
 * When a lab is done, its AWS resources must be \*\*deleted/terminated manually from the AWS console by students themselves\*\*.
 * Every EC2 instance should be stopped \*\*at 10pm every night\*\* \*\*by students themselves\*\* and deleted/terminated at \*\*the same time every Friday night\*\* by us.
 Students can start their instance(s) \*\*after 7am every morning\*\*.
 If any student is detected \*\*3 times\*\* by creating/starting their instances between \*\*10pm-7am\*\*, they will be locked out of the AWS service by us and then they have to create their own AWS accounts using their own credit cards.
 * The maximum number of EC2 instances required for a lab is 2.
 Therefore, do not have more than 2 instances simultaneously.
 Otherwise, instances of a student ID from the oldest to the newest will be deleted/terminated \*\*every night at 10:00pm\*\* until the instance number is reduced to 2.
 * Lab 5 requires application load balancers (ALBs).
 Every ALB and its related resources such as listeners will be deleted at \*\*10pm every night\*\* by us.
 Students can create their ALB \*\*after 7am every morning\*\*.
 If any student is detected 3 times by creating their ALB \*\*between 10pm-7am\*\*, they will be locked out of the AWS service by us and then they have to create their own AWS account using their own credit cards.